Atmajr/Simple-E-mail-Tickets/emailTicket/readme.txt

 S.E.T. is designed to be a low-power, low-requirement solution for trouble ticketing in an environment which requires minimal oversight and security and does not have a need for end-user accounts and ticket updates.
 When a client visits Index.aspx, they are presented with a form into which they can enter their contact information and the nature of their issue.
 On PageLoad, Index.aspx looks for a QueryString in format ?CIN=99999&RegisteredName=John%20Doe&ProductType=Professional&ProductVersion=6.1.2&OSVersion=6.1.7601.2
 If it finds the variable CIN in the QueryString, it will auto-populate the CIN textbox with that value.
+This behavior can be used to call the ticketing system from a desktop client and send information useful to the support staff.

 Each text field on the form has a number of validations associated with it.
 -Name:			on submit - validates name is present